gathering/tech-online/doc/index.rst

 .. warning::

-   This site is not launched yet, but we're too lazy to to password-protect it for now.
+   This is still work in progress, and has not been officially launched yet.
+But there are some nice pictures, though.

 Welcome to the Tech:Online hub!

 What is Tech:Online?
 ====================